 Welcome to the Loyola Ju-Jitsu Club/ Maru Martial Arts Website.
 If you are looking for a college that has a martial arts program , Loyola University of Maryland is the place to be.
 The Loyola Ju-Jitsu Club has been on campus for over 30 years and has promoted over 25 black belts.
-Maru Martial Arts is a fully certified Dojo under the American Ju=Jitsu Association.
+Maru Martial Arts is a fully certified Dojo under the American Ju-Jitsu Association.
 The Loyola Ju-Jitsu Club site on the University Website has at this time been disabled.
 All updates and information about our club can be found here.
 My name is Hanshi Donna Mathews.
 I am the owner and head instructor of Maru Martial Arts.
 For question about our club please go to the contact page.
 Thank You.
 I hope you enjoy our site.
 It is still a work in progress.

-The Maru Dojo was started September 1987.
-It was established with help from Anne McCaffrey the Director of the Lifetime Sports Program and students at Loyola College.
-The Maru Dojo at Loyola works to promote physical safety and mental awareness among it students.
-Through our Self-Defense classes students have learned to protect themselves not only with defensive techniques but how to be more aware of their surroundings so as to prevent the attack before it happens.
-The Maru Dojo is fully certified by the American Ju-Jitsu Association and is dedicated to the teachings and standards of the American Ju-Jitsu Association.
-The style of Ju Jitsu taught at Loyola is Maru Ketsugo Ju-Jitsu and comes from several different styles of Ju-Jitsu.
-Among them is Samurai Combat Ju-Jitsu, Small Circle Ju-Jitsu, Taiho Jitsu (Styles before 1882), Kodokan Judo, Budoshin Ju-Jitsu, Haddo Ryu Ju-Jitsu, Ketsugo Ju-Jitsu, Seibukan Ninhon Ryu Ju-Jitsu.
-We also study techniques from some of the ancient art form from Shuai Chiou a Chinese version of Ju-Jitsu in the Kung Fu system.
+The Maru Dojo, initiated in September of 1987, was established with help from Anne McCaffrey, the Director of the Lifetime Sports Program and the students at Loyola College.
+The Maru Dojo at Loyola works to promote physical safety and mental awareness among its students.
+Through our self-defense classes, numerous students have learned to protect themselves by becoming more aware of their surroundings and learning to prevent an attack.
+The Maru Dojo, fully certified by the American Ju-Jitsu Association (AJA), is dedicated to its teachings and standards.
+The style of Ju-Jitsu taught at Loyola is Maru Ketsugo Ju-Jitsu, which comes from several different styles of Ju-Jitsu including : Samurai Combat Ju-Jitsu, Small Circle Ju-Jitsu, Taiho Jitsu (styles before 1882), Kodokan Judo, Budoshin Ju-Jitsu, Haddo Ryu Ju-Jitsu, Ketsugo Ju-Jitsu, and Seibukan Ninhon Ryu Ju-Jitsu.
+We at the Maru Dojo also study techniques from some of the ancient art forms of Shuai Chiou, a Chinese version of Ju-Jitsu in the Kung Fu system.